fernandaCarvalhoSilva/list-repositories/README.md

 # GitHub
-This project use the GitHub api to list the most popular repositories with the languages: Golang, PHP, C, Python and Java.
+This project use the GitHub api to list the most popular repositories on GitHub by the following programming languages: Golang, PHP, C, Python and Java.

-This Project was developed with PHP and have automated tests that use the framework Cypress.
+This Project was developed in [PHP](https://www.php.net/).

-## Database
+## Tests
-The sql script is found in the dir /database.
-You need it to run this project.
+[Cypress](https://www.cypress.io/) framework was used to perform the automated tests

 ## Install
 To install cypress you just need to run the command in your terminal: